At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 You want to prevent moisture or any liquid from entering your gear as much as possible to maintain the integrity of your components.

-Not only that, but you would want high reliability against thermal shock especially when your rifle use is in varied and extreme environments.
+Not only that, but you’ll also want high reliability against thermal shock, especially if you use your rifle in extreme weather conditions.

 3. Coated Lenses